flutter/packages/packages/pigeon/README.md

 host platform type-safe, easier, and faster.

 Pigeon removes the necessity to manage platform channel names as strings across multiple platforms and languages.
-It it also improves efficiency over standard data encoding across platform channels.
+It also improves efficiency over standard data encoding across platform channels.
 Most importantly though, it removes the need to write custom platform channel code and codecs, since Pigeon generates all of that code for you.